SpyglassMC/Spyglass/README.md

 ## Resolving Namespaced IDs

+This is WIP.

 You can navigate to advancements, loot tables, functions, predicates and all kinds of tags by Ctrl-clicking on their namespaced IDs.

 <!-- ![navigate-to-predicate]() -->

 ## Goto Definitions

+This is WIP.

 You can goto the definitions of entities, tags, teams, bossbars and data storages by Ctrl-clicking on their names.

 ## Finding References

+This is WIP.

 You can find all the references of entities, tags, teams, bossbars and data storages by pressing Alt F12.

 ## Renaming

+This is WIP.

 You can rename entities, tags, teams, bossbars and data storages by pressing F2 or other configured key on their names.